Hydraulics helps a matchplate molding machine quickly and precisely deliver ready-to-pour flaskless green sand molds.

 Today, Beardsley & Piper LLC, is part of the Simpson Group owned by Simpson Technologies Corp., Aurora, Ill.
-Its most recent idea is the BSM2016G2 Series Matchblomatic, an automatic matchplate molding machine that produces ready-to-pour flaskless green sand molds.
-One machine is said to offer the productivity of three to five jolt-squeeze molders and requires only slightly more space than a single jolt-squeeze machine.
+Beardsley & Piper developed the BSM2016G2 Series Matchblomatic, an automatic matchplate molding machine that produces ready-to-pour flaskless green sand molds.
+One machine is said to offer the productivity of three to five industry-standard jolt-squeeze molders and requires only slightly more space than a single jolt-squeeze machine.
 The first-generation Matchblomatic was the first matchplate machine to use a blow-squeeze molding method to produce uniform high-quality molds.
 The BSM2016G2 produces up to 180 molds per hour with the precision of a machine tool, thanks to a simplified design.

 The hydraulics package

 According to Boris Shiller, Beardsley & Piper engineering manager, more than 500 of the earlier designs of the Matchblomatic are still in use today in all types of foundries around the world.
 The new Matchblomatic Series features a semi-enclosed design, independently variable cope and drag height, an updated proportional control system, quick change pattern features, automatically adjustable blow pressure, larger volume sand magazine, a butterfly valve sand gate, an automatic spray pattern, and a fully updated control and operator interface scheme.